[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 Well, let’s take it straight from Facebook:

-To ensure quality connections and help businesses reach the people who matter to them, we want people to like Pages because they want to connect and hear from the business, not because of artificial incentives.
+To ensure quality Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. and help businesses reach the people who matter to them, we want people to like Pages because they want to connect and hear from the business, not because of artificial incentives.
 We believe this update will benefit people and advertisers alike.

 Facebook wants users to like brand pages because they actually “like” them, not because they were promised some freebie or contest entry for doing it.